How to Find a Burial in

 in use in Montreal, with two of them used for the vast number of burials.

-The Baron De Hirsch Affiliated
+The Baron De Hirsch Affiliated Cemeteries (formerly United Hebrew

-Cemeteries (formerly United Hebrew Cemeteries) was established in 1892.
-The
+Cemeteries) was established in 1892.
+The Baron De Hirsch (BdeH)

-Baron De Hirsch (BdeH) includes a large number of sections affiliated with
+includes a large number of sections affiliated with synagogues and private

-50,000 burials.
+burial societies.
+The cemetery has in the order of 50,000 burials.
 The BdeH has a computer-based database and will respond to

 e-mail, telephone, fax and paper-mail-based requests.
 E-mail is the recommended